 What Is Cybersecurity Awareness Training

-Instead of relying exclusively on complex security systems or software for defense, cybersecurity awareness training empowers employees to make smart decisions in their daily work.
-In this type of educational program, they learn the practical skills to prevent, recognize, and thwart threats before they wreak havoc.
+Instead of relying exclusively on complex security systems or software, cybersecurity awareness training empowers employees to make smart decisions in their daily work.
+These programs teach practical skills to prevent, recognize, and stop threats before they cause damage.

-The process typically involves ongoing lessons or modules delivered through workshops, online courses, or hands-on exercises.
-Employees are often put through simulated cyber-attacks, where they can practice identifying potential threats in real-world scenarios.
+The training typically involves ongoing lessons delivered through workshops, online courses, or hands-on exercises.
+Employees often participate in simulated cyberattacks where they can practice identifying threats in real-world scenarios.

 Key Cybersecurity Awareness Training Topics